gojimmypi/IoT_BBQ/Assignments/Exercise_8.md

-# Exercise 8 Heap and Atack Pointers
+# Exercise 8 Heap and Stack Pointers

 Compile your project code so it prints out the heap pointer and the stack pointer.
 Print out a global variable address.
 If you can find it, modify your linker file to swap your uninitialized variables and initialized variables.